google/keytransparency/docs/design2.md

 The log server contains a list of map roots representing sequential snapshots of a key-value directory.

-Log servers offer the following APIs:
+Log servers offer the following API:

 1. Latest Signed Log Root
 1. Get consistency proof between log size a and b.